RubenGres/blog/src/posts/menace.md

 For complex systems, modern reinforcement learning algorithms do not account for all possible configurations but use neural networks to approximate the state space.

 But if you *really* wanted to create the Chess version of MENACE though, you'll need ten to the fortieth matchboxes and a whole lot of beads.
-Let's say you used the [universal paperclip](https://www.decisionproblem.com/paperclips/) approach and used all of the energy you had into making matchboxes and beads and managed to build every single one you needed.
-There would be so many matchboxes that they'll start to collapse from their own gravital force and create a sphere spanning across the whole solar system.
+Let's say you used the [universal paperclip](https://www.decisionproblem.com/paperclips/) approach and mined a few planet for resources to make all matchboxes and beads you needed.
+This many  matchboxes would start to collapse from their own gravital pull and create a sphere spanning across the whole solar system.

 Good luck finding your box then!